GuillaumeJasmin/react-resources-store/README.md

 ## `useLazyRequest()`

-useLazyRequest is use to make delayed requests, like a POST request trigger by a callback.
+useLazyRequest is used to make delayed requests, like a POST request trigger by a callback.

 `useLazyRequest(requestParams, options)`